Wells-for-Zoe/book/src/greenhouse/GPS-Photos.md

 ![image](https://github.com/Wells-for-Zoe/book/assets/97762115/2dd67b3c-9d7b-4a3e-85dc-7cbf69960991)

 Using the right and left arrow key you can display the previous or next photo.
 Should you want to download individual images then simply right click and Select "Save Image as..."
 The full geotag will remain embedded with the file.
+This will however only download a reduced size.
+To view and download the full size you can doubleclick on it and then download the displayed image (or do a right click and select to Open in New Tab and download it from there).

 ![image](https://github.com/Wells-for-Zoe/book/assets/97762115/1a7a6c8a-eba6-46e0-ae4e-b9c416416dd8)